 Another master of the art is The Flower Company, Korea blending shades of purple and plum with grey-greens above.

 Showcased below is the work of one of the originators of the buttercream flower garden cake, Liz Shim of Eat Cake Be Merry, with a spectacular purple tulip extravaganza in buttercream.
-(See details on Liz’s brand new buttercream flowers class on Craftsy at the end of this feature, including discount link).
+(See details on Liz’s brand new buttercream flowers class on Craftsy at the end of this feature).

 Alice Cake mixes it up with an array of garden flowers piped in miniature on these stunning little cupcake delights, below.
 On the right, beautifully cupped peonies are blended with frillier textures and tiny flowerbuds in an exquisite floral wreath cake from Better Cake.